indu-s-bhagavatula/ssh-port-forwarding/README.md

 Demonstrate SSH Port forwarding using AWS EC2 instances

 # CloudFormation Details
-Run the CloudFormation template VPC-SSH-PortForwarding-Demo to generate the VPC setup.
+Run the CloudFormation template [VPC-SSH-PortForwarding-Demo.json](cloudformation/VPC-SSH-PortForwarding-Demo.json) to generate the VPC setup.
 The template will do the following:
 1. Create new VPC with CIDR 200.201.0.0/16
 2. Creates a new InternetGateway and associate with the VPC.
 3. Creates a new EIP, NatGateway.
 NatGateway is associated with the EIP created.